Clayton Robson: Life

 Robson was born in Bareilly in the North-Western Provinces in British India and went to school at Malvern College in England.
-He played cricket for Malvern, captaining the school side in his final year and then went on to the Royal Military College, Sandhurst, and was again cricket captain.
+He played cricket for Malvern, captaining the school team in his final year and then went on to the Royal Military College, Sandhurst, and was again cricket captain.

 Robson hit 5 and 46 on his debut against Hampshire, and was retained for the county's next game, against Glamorgan.
-Robson scored 9 and 43, but then dropped out of the side.
+Robson scored 9 and 43, but then dropped out of the team.

 He was not to reappear in county cricket for another five years, but then played four times for Middlesex.
-In six innings for the county he scored only 33 runs with a highest score of only 12, and by August he was again dropped from the side, never again to return to the first-class game.
+In six innings for the county he scored only 33 runs with a highest score of only 12, and by August he was again dropped from the team, never again to return to the first-class game.

 Outside cricket, he was a fine rackets player, winning the Public School's rackets pairs in 1920 with Jack Deed.

 Robson died in Long Melford in Suffolk in 1989 at the age of 87.